-Ahead of Trump’s China Visit, 'Real Teeth' in New North Korea Sanctions Bill
+Ahead of Trump’s China Visit, ‘Real Teeth’ in New North Korea Sanctions Bill

 The bill will “give the administration a tool the evening they arrive in China,” said Sen. Chris Van Hollen (D-Md.), one of the bill’s bipartisan co-sponsors, at a Tuesday press briefing.
 Trump is scheduled to arrive in Beijing on Nov.
 8 after a two-day visit to South Korea.

-This bill “finally puts some real teeth” in sanctions, said Van Hollen.
+This bill “finally puts some real teeth” in sanctions, Van Hollen said.
 “The ultimate goal is to bring North Korea to the negotiating table.”

 Van Hollen did not coordinate with the White House on this bill, a spokesperson from his office said.
 Administration officials have previously warned the committee against drafting bills that might hinder the diplomatic process.
 The BRINK Act would also require the president to report to Congress before ending the sanctions.